keanehauck/keanehauck.github.io/collections/_posts/2026-07-26-chi-square.md

 ### Model fit information

-In SEM models, model fit is often conceptualized as how well the model-implied covariance matrix matches the sample data covariance matrix.
+In structural equation models, model fit is often conceptualized as how well the model-implied covariance matrix matches the sample data covariance matrix.
 According to [Jöreskog, 1969](https://link.springer.com/article/10.1007/BF02289343), the log-likelihood function for a model is given by $F(\Lambda, \Phi, \Psi)=log \lvert \Sigma \rvert + tr(S \Sigma^{-1}) - log \lvert S \rvert -p$.
 When this function is minimized, $n$ times the resulting value is equal to the chi-square distributed likelihood ratio test statistic of goodness of fit.
 What this means is that one common model fit statistic is chi-square distributed.

 Of course, this statistic has been criticized for being overly sensitive to sample size.
 Because the $F$ value is multiplied by $n$, large sample sizes will almost always be significant, even for arbitrary deviations from chi-square.